Fragile European auto rebound rewards new models

 PARIS/MILAN European car sales rose 4.6 percent in October, according to industry data published on Tuesday, as a broad-based recovery took root in the region's main auto markets.

-Toyota (7203.T) and Renault (RENA.PA) led the advance among mass manufacturers, with Daimler (DAIGn.DE) gaining ground on premium rivals as total registrations rose to 1.04 million cars, the Association of European Automakers said.
+Toyota (7203.T) and Renault (RENA.PA) led the gains among mass manufacturers, with Daimler (DAIGn.DE) gaining ground on premium rivals as total registrations advanced to 1.04 million cars, the Association of European Automakers said.

-Despite what may become a sustained upturn in demand, the European auto market is set to post a sixth consecutive full-year decline in 2013 to its lowest level in two decades.
-Registrations were down 3.1 percent for January-October across the European Union and EFTA trading bloc.
+Despite what is becoming a sustained upturn in demand, the European auto market is set to post a sixth consecutive full-year decline in 2013 to its lowest level in two decades.
+Registrations were down 3.1 percent for January-October across the 30 countries of the European Union and European Free Trade Association (EFTA) trading bloc.

-But the year-on-year advance in October - a month after sales turned positive with a 5.5 percent increase - may embolden car executives planning for a return to full-year growth in 2014, albeit a low single-digit rate.
+The year-on-year advance in October - a month after sales turned positive with a 5.5 percent increase - may embolden car executives planning for a return to full-year growth in 2014, albeit at a low single-digit rate.

-"The market could pick up more quickly than we had anticipated," said Jonathon Poskitt, head of European forecasting for LMC Automotive.

-Ford (F.N), PSA Peugeot Citroen (PEUP.PA) and General Motors (GM.N) have all reacted to the slump by closing plants.

-But with factories still running at an average 65 percent of maximum output, Poskitt cautioned, "overcapacity remains an issue".

-Carmakers that have kept up investment to launch successful new models in recent months are already gaining market share in the beginnings of a recovery.
+Carmakers that have invested in the development and rollout of successful new models in recent months are already gaining market share in the recovery.

 Renault's group sales jumped 14 percent on strong demand for its Captur mini-SUV and revamps of the no-frills Dacia brand's Logan and Sandero models.